-The London Underground network offers excellent accessible facilities and step-free access at many locations, although not all London Tube stations are fully accessible so make sure to check the Transport for London (TfL) journey planner before you travel.
+The London Underground network offers accessible facilities and step-free access at many locations.
+However, not all London Tube stations are fully accessible, so check the Transport for London (TfL) journey planner before you travel.

-All Tube trains have priority seats for disabled people, elderly travellers and those less able to stand.
+All Tube trains have priority seats for travellers who need them.
 If you need to sit down for the journey, you can ask any passenger in these designated spaces for a seat.
-Disabled London residents can apply for a “Please offer me a seat” badge.
+Travellers who live in London and southeast England can apply for a “Please offer me a seat” badge.

-Registered assistance dogs are welcome to travel on the London Underground, however only specifically trained assistance dogs are permitted to use escalators in motion.
-Staff can help find an alternative accessible route, or may be able to stop the escalator during off-peak times.
+Assistance dogs are welcome to travel on the London Underground, but only trained assistance dogs are allowed to use escalators.
+Staff can help find an alternative accessible route or may be able to stop the escalator during off-peak times.

-Many of TfL’s London Overground services provide accessible facilities for disabled passengers, including audio-visual information, wheelchair ramps, wide-access doors and grab rails.
-Helpful staff are available to assist with your journey and registered assistance dogs are permitted to travel on all Overground London trains.
+60 London Overground stations and all Elizabeth line stations have step-free access as well as additional accessible travel features, such as audiovisual information, wheelchair ramps, wide-access doors and grab rails.
+Station staff are available to assist with your journey, and assistance dogs are welcome to travel on London Overground trains.

 Tube-free London transport

-Alternatively, enjoy a relaxing sightseeing cruise past London attractions including the Coca-Cola London Eye, Big Ben and Tower Bridge with City Cruises, which offer 50% discount on tickets for wheelchair users and one friend, while blind passengers travel free of charge.
+You can also enjoy a relaxing riverboat sightseeing tour past London attractions including the London Eye, Big Ben and Tower Bridge with City Cruises, which offers a 50% discount on tickets for wheelchair users and a companion.
+Riders with vision impairment travel free of charge.

 Emirates Air Line cable car

-Enjoy incredible views of London from an accessible Emirates Air Line cable car, which has step-free access, wide aisle gates and space for most wheelchairs and mobility scooters (up to a maximum weight of 300kg).
-Cable cars can be stopped to allow time to board, and there’s a team of helpful staff on hand to provide assistance.
+Enjoy incredible views of London from the Emirates Air Line cable car, which has step-free access, wide-aisle gates and space for most wheelchairs and mobility scooters (up to a maximum weight of 300kg).
+Cable cars can be stopped to allow time to board.

-Take a ride in an iconic London black cab, which can be hailed at the side of the road or found at a designated taxi rank.
-All licensed taxis in London are wheelchair-accessible with many offering wheelchair ramps, an intermediate step and swivel seats, plus induction loops and an intercom system.
+Take a ride in an iconic London black cab, all of which are wheelchair accessible.
+Most taxis have additional accessibility features for travellers, including wheelchair ramps, an intermediate step, swivel seats, induction loops and an intercom system.
 London taxis are required by law to accept assistance dogs at no extra charge.

-Explore Hyde Park and Kensington Gardens during your trip to London with Liberty Drives.
+Explore London's Royal Parks such as Hyde Park and Kensington Gardens during your trip to London with Liberty Drives.
 Enjoy free transportation around the beautiful London parks in an electric buggy, which has space for one wheelchair user and up to five friends.
-Choose your pick-up location from nine spots around the parks.
-The service operates from 1 May to 31 October.

 Travel assistance in London

-Staff assistance to help you board the train and be met at your destination is available at London Tube and Overground stations.
-You do not need to request travel assistance in advance, however you can book Overground assistance via the Passenger Assist service at least 24 hours in advance.
+TfL staff can offer assistance to help you board the train and meet you at your destination.
+You do not need to request travel assistance in advance.

-If you require assistance completing your journey, fill out a printable Travel Support Card [PDF 396KB] to help communicate your accessibility needs to TfL staff.
+If you require assistance completing your journey, fill in a printable Travel Support Card to help communicate your accessibility needs to TfL staff.

-If you are more than 60 years old or a disabled traveller, you may be entitled to a discounted fare on London transport:
+If you have accessibility needs, you may be entitled to a discounted fare on London transport.

 - All wheelchair and mobility scooter users travel free on buses and trams.
 Contact TfL to ensure that your mobility scooter is suitable for travel.

-- Register your Disabled Persons Railcard (UK residents only) on your Oyster card to save a third off most fares.
+- Register your Disabled Persons Railcard (UK residents only) on your Oyster card to save a third on most fares.

 - If you don't have a Disabled Persons Railcard but are travelling on National Rail services, you may be eligible for a concessionary fare.

-- Disabled Londoners and Londoners more than 60 years old may be eligible for free travel on public transport with a Freedom Pass.
+- Disabled Londoners may be eligible for free travel on public transport with a Freedom Pass.